vkanicka/LifeSimulation/README.md

 7. At start of game, avatar could slide in slowly from right side as if walking in place of living for the first time.

+8. At start of game, memory wall frames could fall from top into place at staggered times.